Paradigm4/elastic_resource_groups/README.md

 ## In Conclusion

 CE users can use this prototype to store arrays to specific locations in their cluster.
-EE users can grow and shrink their clusters in response to changes in demand.
+EE users can also grow and shrink their clusters, quickly or slowly, in response to changes in demand.
 More fine-grained controls over array distributions schemes, such as special small arrays that are copied to every instance, and so on, are quite possible future extensions.